nathantypanski/nathantypanski.com/blog/2021-12-24-jws-nightmare.md

 An extraordinarily common example of cryptographic doom is to calculate MACs based on plaintext in an encrypted message payload.
 To check the authenticity of a message, recipients must necessarily decrypt the message.
 In Vaudenay's attack, we exploit this construction to recover plaintext from encrypted messages, using only a single bit of information in servers' responses (padding error or MAC error).

+Although Moxie's article pertains only to MACs and traditional cryptographic operations, the spirit of his principle extends beyond: _trusting data before verifying it is dangerous_.
-In other words, when designing cryptographic protocols, we should **strive to authenticate data as early as possible.** Keep that in mind as you read the rest of this post.
+When designing cryptographic protocols, we should **strive to authenticate data as early as possible.** Don't design a protocol that requires processing attacker-controlled metadata before cryptographic verification!
+Keep that in mind as you read the rest of this post.

 ## Verifying a JWS